Our advanced science

 The 'living kombucha', used in the clinical trial is the base for all Extremely Alive products and was previously shown to contain 200 microbial species and more than twice the polyphenol content of green tea in study that was published last year.

+Prof Brand-Miller concludes: “This provides an alternative to both alcoholic and non-alcoholic beverages and is a simple and enjoyable way to improve health.”
 The study titled “Glycemic Index and Insulin Index after a Standard Carbohydrate Meal Consumed with Live Kombucha: A Randomised, Placebo-Controlled, Crossover Trial” was published in Frontiers in Nutrition.

-The first full metagenomic analysis of kombucha.
+The first full metagenomic analysis of kombucha

 The first full metagenomic and physico-chemical analysis of kombucha reveals 200 microbial strains and more than twice the polyphenol content of green tea.